csc421-261/examples/lazy-stack/README.md

 Because memory is initialized one time, on delivery to the virtual space of the process, the result here (if it works at all) will be consistent.

 This sort of may-or-maynot work code, typical of hackers, I call **pirate programming**.
+As in, why doesn't the count start at 0?
+I don't know.
+It's pirate programming.
+Maybe you can tell me.

 ```
 % make run